ttsiodras/straylight/README.md

 Executive summary
 =================

+Note: complete blog post about this [is here](http://ttsiodras.github.io/straylight.html).

 This is the software I developed for Task 2.2 of the "TASTE Maintenance and Evolutions" project of the European Space Agency.
 It is a port of the IDL implementation of the StrayLight algorithm to C++, and it utilizes OpenMP,